 To be disabled either mentally or physically in Kenya typically means living a life of exclusion and shame.
 The World Bank estimates that 98 percent of youth with disabilities in third world countries do not attend school at all.
 Children with special needs are often considered cursed and continue to be systematically excluded from public schools, creating even more stigmatization within the larger community.
 Malaika Kids was created to combat this injustice by providing therapy and education to youth with special needs in Maai Mahiu.

-- 30 total students ranging from ages 3 to 18 are currently enrolled.
-25 full-time and 5 who commute weekly from neighboring areas for part-time therapy.
+29 total students ranging from ages 3 to 18 are currently enrolled; 22 full-time and 7 who commute weekly from neighboring areas for part-time therapy.

-- Meet with 10 Malaika parents and give home care trainings.
+- Meet with the Malaika parents and give progress reports and specialized advice.

-- Hold workshops for the parents of our Cerebral Palsy student with emphasis on positioning, handling, feeding and dressing, as well as conducting individual house visits for follow-ups.
+- Hold workshops for parents with emphasis on positioning, handling, feeding and dressing, as well as conducting individual home visits for follow-ups.

-Ruth Mbatha is a twelve year-old girl with a disabling musculoskeletal disorder who has recently received Orthopaedic braces for her legs, thanks to the generous support of the CTC community.
+Ruth Mbatha is a twelve year-old girl with a disabling musculoskeletal disorder who has recently received orthopedic braces for her legs, thanks to the generous support of the CTC community.
 She can now maintain an upright posture unlike before and is able to walk with supports.
-Ruth received surgery to releif tension in her tendons last week and is in recovery.
+Ruth received surgery to relieve tension in her tendons and is undergoing continued therapy to improve her walking ability.
 Follow Ruth's story here, in this video about her and her mother.

-- Special Education Professionals of Kenya (SEP) is a society of therapists and teachers who have been working with special needs children across Kenya for the past 10 years.
-SEP visits Malaika Kids the third Wednesday of each month to assist with mental and physical rehabilitation and provide training to parents and caretakers.
+- Special Education Professionals of Kenya (SEP) is a society of therapists and teachers who have been working with special needs children across Kenya for over 12 years.
+SEP visits Malaika Kids the third Wednesday of each month to assist with mental and physical rehabilitation and to provide training to parents and caretakers.
 Watch a video about SEP featuring CTC here.

 - Sarakasi Trust, an NGO based in Nairobi, is a group dedicated to promoting performing arts and cultural events in Kenya.
 Representatives from the Sarakasi Trust Hospital Project visit Malaika Kids the first Wednesday of each month and conduct entertaining and educational activities such as arts and crafts, puppetry, acrobatics, poetry, and games.